U.S. beat Curacao 1-0 to move into Gold Cup semis

-(Reuters) - Weston McKennie’s first-half goal gave the United States a 1-0 win over Curacao in Philadelphia on Sunday to put the defending champions into the Gold Cup semi-finals.
+(Reuters) - The United States reached the Gold Cup semi-finals on Sunday after Weston McKennie’s first-half goal gave the defending champions a 1-0 win over Curacao in Philadelphia.

 With 25 minutes gone Christian Pulisic sent an inch-perfect cross to the back post where McKennie glanced a header home from close range.

+“So we always tell each other whenever he cuts in, look for me at the back post or look for me inside the box, because I am going to run.

+“It’s a connection that we are developing and improving on and hopefully in the next games it will be even better.”

-U.S. goalkeeper Zack Steffen had to be on his toes, with Gevaro Nepumoceno coming close on more than one occasion, while at the other end Eloy Room made several stops for Curacao.
+Ranked 79th in the world, 49 places behind the United States, Curacao were not overawed by their opponents and U.S. goalkeeper Zack Steffen had to be on his toes to deny Gevaro Nepumoceno on more than one occasion.

+At the other end, Eloy Room made several stops for Curacao and captain Cuco Martina thought his team had done themselves proud.

+“We fought like lions,” he said.
+“We did everything to win.
+The chances that we got, we didn’t score.”

 The win for the United States sets up a semi-final against Jamaica, runners-up at the last two Gold Cups, in Nashville on Wednesday.